rstuven/redux-via/README.md

 ```

 ### `inClientVia(dispatch: Function, action: Object)`
+Handles incoming actions at client side.
+Arguments:
  * `dispatch`: The dispatch function from store.
  * `action`: The action object.

 ### `outClientVia(cross: Function): Function`
+Builds a middleware that handles outcoming actions at client side.
+Arguments:
 * `cross`: The function to cross the action out of the client boundary.
 * Returns a Redux middleware

 ### `inServerVia(dispatch: Function, action: Object, client: String)`
+Handles incoming actions at server side.
+Arguments:
 * `dispatch`: The dispatch function from store.
 * `action`: The action object.
 * `client`: The client identifier.

 ### `outServerVia(cross: Function): Function`
+Builds a middleware that handles outcoming actions at server side.
+Arguments:
 * `cross`: The function to cross the action out of the server boundary.
 * Returns a Redux middleware